bradmatt275/odata-query-builder/README.md

 });
 ```

-Results will be combined and returned a single collection.
+Results will be combined and returned as a single collection.